2471. From adjacency matrix to the list of edges

 Algorithm analysis

-We will print a list of edges on fly, processing adjacency matrix line by line from top to bottom, and each row from left to right.
-For each number one in the adjacency matrix we print a pair of vertexes that define the corresponding edge.
-These pairs of vertexes will be ordered by the first vertex.
+Well print the list of edges “on the fly” by processing the adjacency matrix sequentially: row by row from top to bottom, and within each row from left to right.
+For each entry equal to 1 in the adjacency matrix, print the pair of vertices that defines the corresponding edge.
+With this traversal, the vertex pairs are automatically ordered by the first vertex.

 Example

-Read the adjacency matrix.
-As the graph is not oriented, we’ll print only the edges (i, j) for which i < j.
+Read the adjacency matrix of the graph.
+Since the graph is undirected, print only those edges (i, j) for which i < j.

 scanf("%d",&n);